 Take Hwy.
 5 to Hwy.
 43 down toward Mobile.
 Go see Gee’s Bend where the quilts are actually made.
 Pictures can never adequately portray how isolated and impoverished Wilcox County is.
 You will gain a whole new appreciation for the hands who pieced those scraps together to make something useful and beautiful.
 And don’t bypass Grove Hill just because the “new highway” does.
 You might miss out on the steam table at Glenda’s serving up fried chicken, greens, cornbread, and tea sweeter than a mother’s love.

 Forget about Atlanta being the hub to everywhere.
 If you want to go to North Georgia, head up through Rome and stop to see Myrtle Hill Cemetery, which is the final resting place for Confederate soldiers and a president’s wife, among others.
 Drive all the way to the top of the hill and look out over downtown where the Etowah and Oostanaula Rivers converge.
-Next stop off in Dahlonega at Quigley’s Rare Books and Antiques, right on the town square, and be amazed at their collection of first editions and out-of-print works.
+Next stop off in Dahlonega at Quigley’s Rare Books and Antiques (EDIT: Unfortunately Quigley’s had closed the last time we went through there), right on the town square, and be amazed at their collection of first editions and out-of-print works.

 If you can manage to leave Quigley’s, head right on over to Clarkesville and find your way to Mark of the Potter, which is way off the beaten path and totally worth very extra mile.
 Housed in an old grist mill situated on the banks of the Soque River, Mark of the Potter showcases the work of local artisans and has since the 60s when the mill’s machinery was destroyed in a flood.
 While you shop, the kids can feed the trout from the deck or play along the banks, but there’s no fishing allowed!